thejcannon/OhTheMethodsYouCanMake/Slides2.md

 what _joy_ to us, supporting operators brings

 "So what sets _these_ apart?"
 You'll groan and you'll grunt.
-These last set of twelve has an "i" in the front.
+These last set of thirteen has an "i" in the front.
 They're meant to support doing the math "in-place", mutating the object given in the left space, for instance, `+=` uses `__iadd__`,